 Gates open at 6pm.
-Music starts at 7:30pm.
+Music starts at 7:30pm. | Tickets start at $37*

-BOSTON burst onto the music scene with their eponymous best-selling debut album in 1976, and never looked back.
-With over 17 million copies sold, Boston generated hits such as “More Than a Feeling,” "Peace of Mind,” and "Smokin'," rock staples that are still in heavy rotation today.
-Their second effort, Don't Look Back was another chart-topper that confirmed their place in rock history, followed by Third Stage, which hit #1 on the charts, with the top single of 1986, “Amanda.”
-With over 31 million albums sold to date, their music has stood the test of time, as evidenced by live BOSTON audiences that span generations.
+It’s been over 40 years since Boston’s self-titled debut album first hit the airwaves and turned the world on to a new kind of sonic experience.
+With over 17 million copies sold, Boston generated hits such as “More Than a Feeling,” "Peace of Mind,” "Foreplay/Long Time” and "Smokin'," rock staples that are still in heavy rotation today.
+Their second album, Don't Look Back was another chart-topper that confirmed their place in rock history, followed by Third Stage, which hit #1 on the charts with the top single "Amanda.”
+Walk On, Corporate America and Life, Love & Hope complete the band’s discography.
+With over 31 million albums sold to date, Boston has stood the test of time.

-5079 West Northgate Road, Rogers, AR 72758
+5079 West Northgate Rd., Rogers, AR 72758